-Refer to limitations as per Article XVII, Section A above. - 2.
+- 1. The Supplemental Salaries for teachers are set forth in Appendix B. Refer to limitations as per Article XV, Section A above. - 2.
 The activities set forth in Appendix B call for exceptional demands upon an individual for time and effort over and beyond the regular workday or work year, and shall be compensated as herein provided.
 Participation in these activities and acceptance of the Supplemental Salary is voluntary on the part of the individual except when the supplemental is an extension of a classroom teaching assignment.
-Supplemental Salary rates listed represent maximum for each individual. - 3.
-For purposes of determining a teacher's experience level on the Supplemental Salary Schedule (Appendix B), all teachers performing in such an assignment during the current school year shall receive one (1) year of credit for each year he/she has taught in the Royal Oak School District.
+Supplemental Salary rates listed represent maximum for each individual.